pravega/pravega/documentation/src/docs/index.md

 -   **Storage Efficiency:** Pravega is used to build data processing pipelines that may combine batch and real-time applications without duplicating data for every step of the pipeline.
 This is possible because Pravega unifies stream (ordered) and batch (parallel) access to data events for data processing engines.

 -   **Durability:** Pravega persists and protects data events once the write operation is acknowledged to the client.

 -   **Transaction Support:** A Pravega Transaction ensures that a set of events are written to a stream atomically.
 This is a key feature for distributed streaming applications requiring exactly-once guarantees on their output.

 -   **Security and pluggable role based access control:** Pravega can be deployed by the administrators securely by enabling TLS for communications and can deploy their own implementation of role based access control plugin.

 ## Releases

-The latest pravega releases can be found on the [Github Release](https://github.com/pravega/pravega/releases) project page.
+The latest Pravega releases can be found on the [Github Release](https://github.com/pravega/pravega/releases) project page.

 ## Quick Start

 Read [Getting Started](getting-started.md) page for more information, and also visit [sample-apps](https://github.com/pravega/pravega-samples) repo for more applications.

 ## Frequently Asked Questions